ansible-collections/amazon.aws/docs/community.aws.route53_module.rst

                         <b>Default:</b><br/><div style="color: blue">500</div>
                 </td>
                 <td>
-                        <div>In the case that route53 is still servicing a prior request, this module will wait and try again after this many seconds.
-If you have many domain names, the default of 500 seconds may be too long.</div>
+                        <div>In the case that Route 53 is still servicing a prior request, this module will wait and try again after this many seconds.
+If you have many domain names, the default of <code>500</code> seconds may be too long.</div>
                 </td>
             </tr>
             <tr>